 The Nomax includes a waterproof rain cover, with a welded-seam top panel and sealed seams on the side, to keep your belongings dry in a heavy downpour.
 There's a stash-spot for the rain cover on the top of the bag, and a leash so it doesn't get lost.
 Also, hidden away in two of the zipper pulls, you’ll find a SIM card tool and storage compartment and a safety whistle for emergencies.

 After years of design and development work, plus tons of real world input from the riding community and from our own trips, we've tried our best to design the ultimate adventure touring tank bag.
 We hope you like it!

 - Due to the Nomax's long torso, it may not fit on smaller dualsport bikes or bikes without a front gas tank

 - We specifically designed the Nomax to sit much farther forward on the bike than a typical tank bag.
 It's not uncommon for the top of the bag to extend over the handlebars on some bikes.
 We recommend rigging it as far forward as possible.

 - The Nomax expands & contracts as needed.
 If you prefer a tight fitting tank bag with a low profile, remove the hydration reservoir and map pocket, and cinch it down tight to the bike

 - For more capacity, take full advantage of the beavertail

-Download a PDF of the Nomax's footprint to help with fitment to your bike HERE.
+Download a PDF of the Nomax's User Manual to help with fitment to your bike HERE.